Camp Chef Woodwind Pellet Grill Review

 Best of all, the phone app will notify you when the grill reaches the set desired temperature.

-The slider rods and locking plates for the pellet chute, ash cleanout, and direct flame grilling are well designed.
+The slider rods and locking plates for the pellet chute, ash cleanout, and direct flame grilling are well-designed.

-The slider rod on the pellet chute opens a slot located in the bottom of the hopper.
+The slider rod on the pellet chute opens a slot located at the bottom of the hopper.
 When you pull the rod, the slot opens and allows pellets to drop if you want to swap wood type or remove them for storage.

 The ash cleanout feature is innovative making it the easiest to clean pellet grill I have tested to date.
 The slider rod attaches to the a flat plate below the burn pot.
 When the slider rod is pulled, it moves the plate and drops burnt pot ash into the cleanout cup.
 The locking plates prevent the slider rods from moving accidentally while the grill is in use.